-The first level of support occurs in the classroom with a minimum of 90 minutes of core instruction delivered by the classroom teacher using the district's reading curriculum that is aligned with the 2010 English Language Arts Standards.
+The first level of support occurs in the classroom with a minimum of 85 minutes of core instructiondelivered by the classroom teacher using the district's reading curriculum that is aligned with the 2010 English Language Arts Standards.
 Research-based reading instruction will address the 5 strands of reading (phonemic awareness, phonics, fluency, vocabulary, and comprehension).
 Teachers differentiate instruction in small groups, according the needs of their diverse learners.

 Based on benchmark screening and diagnostic assessments, the second level of support identifies students not meeting grade-level targets who are, then, provided supplemental reading interventions according to their skill deficit(s).
 This level of support will be provided by classroom teachers, specialist staff, and teacher assistants during RIP time (25 minutes) each day.
 Students that qualify for Tier 2 services may also be referred to intervention support by the Minnesota Reading Corps tutor.
-Students receiving these services will receive an additional 20 minutes of 1-on-1 support above and beyond the 90 minutes of core instruction and the 25 minutes of RIP.

-Students not responding well to the interventions provided at the second level are referred to and receive the most intensive and individualized level of support outside of these times.
-These students often qualify for and receive special education services following an evaluation.
+Students not responding well to the interventions provided at the second level are referred to and receive the most intensive and individualized level of support outside of the 90 minutes of core instruction.
+Students receiving Special Education services are included at this level.